shocknet/Lightning.Pub/README.md

 ### Don't just run a Lightning Node, run a Lightning Pub.

-"Pub" is a [Nostr](https://nostr.info/)-native account system, the goal of which is to make running Lightning infrastructure for your friends/family/customers easier than previously thought possible.
+"Pub" is a [Nostr](https://nostr.info)-native account system designed to make running Lightning infrastructure for your friends/family/customers easier than previously thought possible.

 It may come as a surprise that the biggest hurdle to more Uncle Jim's nodes hasn't been with Bitcoin/Lightning node management itself, that's easily automated as illustrated by bad patterns like mobile nodes.

-It's the legacy baggage of traditional web infrastructure, things like IP4, reverse proxies, DNS, Firewalls and SSL certificates, all which require a personal configuration that is a hurdle for most.
-The slow and unreliable nature Tor as proven to be a dead-end.
-Bolt12 is a re-implementation of Tor that is destined for the same fate.
+It's the legacy baggage of traditional web infrastructure, things like IP4, reverse proxies, DNS, Firewalls and SSL certificates, all of which require a personal configuration that is a hurdle for most.
+The slow and unreliable nature of things like Tor have proven to be a dead-end.
+Bolt12 as a re-implementation of Tor is destined for the same fate.

-Pub solves these network challenges with a Full and Nostr-native RPC.
+Pub solves these network challenges with a Full RPC that is Nostr-native.
 Being Nostr-native eliminates the complexity of legacy server configuration by using completely commoditized and trustless Nostr relays.
 Additionally, some optional services are integrated for backward compatibility with LNURL and Lightning Address.

-By solving the networking and programability hurdles, Pub's provides a 3rd Lightning Layer that enables node-runners and Uncle Jim's to more easily bring their personal network into Bitcoin's permissionless economy.
-Pub does so while keeping the Lightning Network decentralized, and custodial scaling free of fiat rails, large banks, and other forms of high-time preference shitcoinery.
+By solving the networking and programability hurdles, Pub's provide a 3rd Lightning Layer that enables node-runners and Uncle Jims to more easily bring their personal network into Bitcoin's permissionless economy.
+In doing so, Pub can keep the Lightning Network decentralized, with custodial scaling free of fiat rails, large banks, and other forms of high-time-preference shitcoinery.

 #### Features: